 Future plans do include college, he says, but right now, he’s just feeling grateful for the amazing opportunity presented to him.
 “I want to save up and pay for my college myself.
 I’m looking forward to going Three Rivers and taking engineering, mechanical, and business classes.
 I want to invest in my career.”

-Too many jobs,
+Too many jobs, not enough workers

 Connecticut has long faced a shortage of qualified workers to fill positions in the state’s manufacturing industry.
 Four years ago, having realized that this situation would not improve without a targeted effort to address it, the EWIB applied for and received a three-year, $6 million U.S. Department of Labor grant to identify unemployed and underemployed job candidates, and offer them specialized training for positions with manufacturers in the region.
 In return, the EWIB, led by president John Beauregard, promised to fill 400 jobs.